 Before an amniocentesis, an ultrasound will be done to measure the size of the developing baby, the gestational age, the position of the baby and the placenta, and to be sure there is enough amniotic fluid

 You will meet with our genetic counselor before the amniocentesis.
-The counselor will explain the procedure, the risks involved and possible results.
+The counselor will explain the procedure, the risks involved, and possible results.

 Guided by ultrasound, the physician will locate the fetus and placenta and then insert a thin, hollow needle through your abdomen and the wall of your uterus, into the amniotic sac but not too close to the baby.
 The physician will then take a sample of the fluid surrounding the baby into a syringe attached to the needle.
 The fluid is sent to the lab for a variety of tests that will give us more information about your pregnancy.

 Amniocentesis may cause some of the baby's blood cells to enter your bloodstream.
-If you have Rh-negative blood, you will have blood taken before the procedure and will also receive a shot of Rhogam afterwards to prevent you from producing antibodies against your baby's blood cells.
+If you have Rh-negative blood, you will have blood taken before the procedure and will also receive a shot of Rhogam afterward to prevent you from producing antibodies against your baby's blood cells.

 You may experience:

 There is a slight risk of miscarriage, infection and amniotic fluid leakage as a result of the procedure.
-If you develop a fever or have bleeding, vaginal discharge or severe abdominal pain after your amniocentesis, please call your health care provider.
+If you develop a fever or have bleeding, vaginal discharge, or severe abdominal pain after your amniocentesis, please call your health care provider.

 A normal amniocentesis result means there are no signs of any genetic defects in your baby.
 Please note, however, that the test could miss some genetic defects.
 One of our genetic counselors will call you with the result of the amniocentesis.